clearlinux/dockerfiles/clr-sdk/README.md

     generated within the container if it doesn't already exist, and will replace whatever may already be there, so _use caution_.
-  * If you plan to run `sudo mixer build image` inside the container, you must additionally pass `--privileged -v /dev:/dev` to docker run.
-This is because `mixer build-image` needs to mount a loopback device for generating the image filesystem.
-The `-v /dev:/dev` bind mount is due to an [outstanding issue](https://github.com/moby/moby/issues/27886) where loopback devices created within the container are not visible within the container. **This can have serious side effects**, so only run the container in this way for this specific command.
+  * If you plan to run `sudo mixer build image` inside the container, you must additionally pass `--privileged -v /dev:/dev` to `docker run`.
+This is because `mixer build image` needs to mount a loopback device for generating the image filesystem.
+The `-v /dev:/dev` bind mount is due to an [outstanding issue](https://github.com/moby/moby/issues/27886) where loopback devices created within the container are not visible within the container.
+    > ### :warning: **IMPORTANT NOTE:**
+    > Running the container in this way can have **serious side effects** on
+    > your host machine, so only use these flags for this specific command. **Do
+    > not run the container this way as your regular work flow.**
+    >
+    > * `--privileged` permits the container to create the loopback device, but
+    >   also removes other security limitations normally placed on containers.
+    > * `-v /dev:/dev` permits the container to see the loopback device, but
+    >   also gives the container direct access to the _host's_ entire device
+    >   directory, including all mounted drives.
-  * If you are behind a firewall, you may need to pass the `--network host` flag to docker run, and then set your `http_proxy` and `https_proxy` environment variables within the container to configure your proxy.
+  * If you are behind a firewall, you may need to pass the `--network host` flag to `docker run`, and then set your `http_proxy` and `https_proxy` environment variables within the container to configure your proxy.
-  * Please see note above about mounting the host system's docker socket if you cannot use the `--native` flag when running `mixer`.
+  * Please see note above about mounting the host system's Docker socket if you cannot use the `--native` flag when running `mixer`.
   #### Container arguments
   * `-d`|`--mixdir` tells the startup script what directory you mounted using